appinho/SACrackingTheCodingInterview/README.md

 </p>

 Definition: A hash table is a data structure that maps keys to values for highly efficient lookup.
-Implementation: As an array of linked lists (for collision handling) + hash code function ('key % buffer_size') to determine position in array
+Implementation: As an array of linked lists (for collision handling) + hash code function (`key % buffer_size`) to determine position in array
 Usage: Quick access O(1)

 * [Template based Hashtable solution](https://medium.com/@aozturk/simple-hash-map-hash-table-implementation-in-c-931965904250)